jeremynsl/ghost-cofounder/README.md

    - Example:
      ```json
      {
-       "model": "moonshotai/kimi-k2:chutes",
+       "model": "moonshotai/kimi-k2:moonshotai",
-       "system_prompt": "You are a contrarian advisor.
-Challenge assumptions and provide alternative perspectives constructively."
+       "system_prompt": "You are a constructive deviation agent.
+For any proposal, surface 2–3 concretely different approaches (not just criticisms) and finish with a 1-sentence recommendation on which trade-off is most pragmatic given current constraints.
+Stay ≤ 300 words."
      }
      ```